 Residing nearby or in sight of “our river” is in reality, a love-respect relationship.
 The beauty of the river is visible from several vantage points, among them the views from the towns of Pittston and West Pittston, from the bridge in the borough of Wyoming, and further south in the cities of Wilkes-Barre and Kingston.
 A view may even include spotting a bald eagle gliding low along the river edge, or circling just yards above a busy road.

-The river moves along, ever changing, ever seeking the path it will naturally follow to its destination, an analogy for us that nothing in life is static especially our spiritual journey.
+The river moves along, ever changing, ever seeking the path it will follow to its natural destination, a metaphor for us: nothing in life is static especially our spiritual journey to God.

-Respectively, we find stability in our faith and value in renewing traditions of our ancestors, whether in broadly cultural forms or in our family circle; whether large or small in scope.
-Meaningful traditions are those rooted in faith and rich in the expression of our beliefs through prayers, words, hymns and symbolism.
+Respectively, we find stability in our faith and value in renewing many of the ethnic traditions of our ancestors that are intertwined with the tenets of our religious beliefs.
+Our traditions are expressed and preserved in broadly cultural forms as well as within our individual families.
+Meaningful traditions are those rooted in faith and rich in illuminating our beliefs through prayers, words, hymns or symbolism.

 Annual Blessing Continues

 Over the years, our Wyoming Valley Byzantine Catholic faithful of five churches have braved rain and snow, icy wind and cold, and other inconveniences to ensure the blessing of the river happens.
 2017 marked the 14th year of this event.
-In earlier years, the participants would proceed along the Pierce Street bridge and the prayers and blessing would take place from the center point of the bridge.
+In earlier years, the participants would walk along northern sidewalk of the Pierce Street (Veterans Memorial) bridge connecting Kingston and Wilkes-Barre, Pennsylvania.
+The prayers and blessing of the river service would then take place from the center point of the bridge.

-The service was moved to Nesbitt Park on the river bank a few years ago, making it easier and safer for everyone.
-Our local towns have created river parks like Nesbitt for the preservation of natural resources, educational and recreational use.
+A few years ago, the service was moved to Nesbitt Park, a small boat launch area on the river bank.
+This made it more convenient and much safer for everyone wishing to attend.
+Our local towns have created river parks like Nesbitt Park in the flood plain for the preservation of natural resources, educational and recreational use.
 The easy access to the river park makes it an good place for a river blessing.
 An entrance road from Kingston crests over the dike to a large parking area near the historic Market Street bridge.
-This is where the Byzantine Churches faithful of Wyoming Valley have gathered and hope to continue with the river blessing acknowledging what God has created.
+This is where the Byzantine Churches faithful of Wyoming Valley have gathered and hope to continue with the river blessing.
+The tradition is one of acknowledging all God has created.

-Our hope also is that more local residents will join us for the prayer service in the future.
-We invite all.
+Our hope also is that more local residents will join in the prayer service each year.
+We invite all in our community to be witnesses and participants regardless of faith origin or practice.
 We pray for all.
 We are a community and together we seek God’s grace and guidance.

 2017 marked the 14th year of this event for the Byzantine Catholic Churches of Wyoming Valley.
 The photos below are a collage of the blessing.